 • commissioning academic experts and research centers to conduct specific studies on behalf of UEFA

-Developed in close cooperation between UEFA, renowned universities and academic experts, personal development programmes have been established to fulfill the needs of the staff of UEFA's 54 member associations.
-The two most prominent programmes are:
+Developed in close cooperation between UEFA, renowned universities and academic experts, personal development programmes have been established to fulfil the needs of the staff of UEFA's 54 member associations.
+The various educational programmes can be seen below:

 To support the participants of the UEFA CFM, and to open the content of this course to a broader audience, the Handbook of Football Association Management (HFM) has been published by UEFA.

 The UEFA Football Law Programme (UEFA FLP – 10 ECTS credits) was launched in April 2015 and is open for staff and stakeholders of UEFA's national associations as well as external stakeholders who deal with football cases.
 It has been designed specifically for legal specialists who want to increase their knowledge of football law.

 Given the inherent complexity of legal matters, the programme is also designed to increase cooperation between different stakeholders, so that members of the football family are better equipped to take on future challenges in this rapidly evolving field.